red-machine-games/raw-markdown-documentation/docs/api/accounts.md

 ## Authenticate with web OK

-If you are building app for WEBOK that will be deployed into OK.ru's iframe you can authenticate using credentials from it.
-The platform will give you an ID and generated secret, you should use to prove your identity.
-Also backend must be configured with server-side data: ==OK.ru's app ID and app secret==.
-A profile made after authentication can be linked onto standalone accounts using token of ==OK.ru's SDK==.
+If you are building an app for WEBOK that will be deployed into OK.ru's iframe you can authenticate using credentials from it.
+The platform will give you an ID and generated the secret, you should use to prove your identity.
+Also, backend must be configured with server-side data: ==OK.ru's app ID and app secret==.
+A profile made after authentication can be linked onto standalone accounts using the token of ==OK.ru's SDK==.
 ```javascript
 var gbaseApi = new Gbase.GbaseApi('some-proj', 'dev', 'some HMAC secret', Gbase.GbaseApi.PLATFORM.WEBOK, '0.0.1');